-- You obtained 10 continuing education units (CEUs) each year since the date your BCaBA certification expired (prorated to the month you submit a Qualify for Examination via Past Certification Application). - The CEUs you earned meet the BACB's current CEU requirements.
+- · You obtained 10 continuing education units (CEUs) each year since the date your BCaBA certification expired (prorated to the month you submit a Qualify for Examination via Past Certification Application). - The CEUS you earned meet the BACB's current CEU requirements and entered into your BACB account prior to submitting the application.
+CEU documentation may use the previous certification number to connect to previous certification held for this purpose only.